zuhaibbutt786/portfolio/README.md

 **CEO @ Data Discoveries Hub (datadiscovieshub.site) (_December 2023 - Present_)**
 - CEO at Data Discoveries Hub since December 2023.
--Leading a dynamic team in the field of data exploration and analysis.
+- Leading a dynamic team in the field of data exploration and analysis.
--Focused on fostering a culture of creativity and collaboration.
+- Focused on fostering a culture of creativity and collaboration.
--Positioned Data Discoveries Hub as a leading platform for data-driven insights.
+- Positioned Data Discoveries Hub as a leading platform for data-driven insights.
--Instrumental in establishing strategic partnerships and driving business development.
+- Instrumental in establishing strategic partnerships and driving business development.
--Dedicated to staying ahead in data analytics and emerging technologies.
+- Dedicated to staying ahead in data analytics and emerging technologies.
--Successfully steering the company towards sustainable growth.
+- Successfully steering the company towards sustainable growth.
--Committed to innovation and contributing to the transformative power of data.
+- Committed to innovation and contributing to the transformative power of data.

 **Data Science Instructor @ GIFT University (_December 2021 - Present_)**
 - Worked with program director to develop and implement successful lesson plans.